| Mike Schneider started playing

 In 2008, Mike Schneider took

 into children's music with his Pint Size Polkas project.

-His
+1,800 shows from coast to coast along the way.
 For more information about this project, please visit

 www.pintsizepolkas.com.

-When Mike isn't on the road, he
+When Mike isn't on the road or

-designing websites, and playing golf.
+flight simulation, and playing golf.
 A big dreamer at

 times, he's still waiting for his invitation to play Augusta